 Why AI for Demand Forecasting Is No Longer Just About Supply

 For decades, forecasting was viewed as a part of inventory management, helping to stock shelves and keep warehouses with just enough goods.
-In 2025, however, forecasting has evolved to something broader, helping businesses in various industries on the strategic level.
+In 2026, however, forecasting has evolved to something broader, helping businesses in various industries on the strategic level.
+AI enables businesses to integrate diverse data sources and use advanced algorithms, allowing to improve demand forecasting accuracy and responsiveness across supply chain management.
 Let’s examine why Artificial Intelligence forecasting exceeds just supply use cases.

 Buyer Behavior Is More Volatile Than Ever

-Customer behavior has become more unpredictable than ever before, as buyers’ preferences change fast in response to global events and social trends.
+Customer behavior has become more unpredictable than ever before, as consumer preferences change fast in response to global events and social trends.
 Solely relying on past sales data is no longer an option.
 AI forecasting techniques allow detecting signals in digital touchpoints and tracking subtle tendencies in customer sentiment or browsing habits in real time that will lead to changes in demand.
+These techniques also help businesses detect and respond to demand fluctuations in real time, improve agility, and optimize inventory levels.

 Read our featured article, as we share our hands-on experience.